coheigea/testcases/README.md

 2) AuthenticationTest

 This tests using Syncope as an IDM for authentication.
-A cxf client sends a SOAP UsernameToken to a CXF Endpoint.
+A CXF client sends a SOAP UsernameToken to a CXF Endpoint.
 The CXF Endpoint has been configured (see cxf-service.xml) to validate the UsernameToken via the SyncopeUTValidator, which dispatches the username/passwords to Syncope for